Canada–Slovenia relations

 Canada recognized Slovenia's independence in January 1992, and established diplomatic relations a year later.
+Canada is accredited to Slovenia from its embassy in Budapest, Hungary, and a honorary consulate in Ljubljana. while Slovenia has an embassy in Ottawa.
 Both countries are full members of NATO.
 There are 40,470 Slovenes who live in Canada as of the 2016 Canada Census.

 State visits

 Michaëlle Jean, Governor General of Canada made a visit to Slovenia in October 2009.